 In addition, there are financial incentives for consumers buying an electric vehicle.
 Others are also persuaded by the cheaper running costs of electric vehicles and the reduced environmental impact of electric compared to combustion engine vehicles.

 Canada is Aiming to Reduce Vehicle Emissions by 2030

 Canada has set itself a very ambitious goal to reduce emissions from light-duty vehicles by seven mega tonnes by 2030.
 In practice, this will mean replacing 1.8 million combustion engine vehicles with electric ones, representing roughly 7% of all light-duty vehicles.

 To support this transition, the country has set new sales goals, which include 10% of electric vehicles by 2025, which would replace 3% of combustion engine vehicles.
 By 2030, the target is 11%, meaning 40% of all light-duty vehicles would be electric.
 The aim is to have 100% of light-duty vehicles replaced with electric vehicles by 2050.

 To achieve the ambitious target, the Canadian government is offering financial incentives for consumers to purchase an electric vehicle.
-The incentive is up to $,5000 CAD and valid for eligible electric vehicle models.
-Some provinces also offer their own incentives, besides the one issued by the federal government.
+The incentive is up to $, 5,000 CAD and is valid for eligible electric vehicle models.
+Some provinces also offer their own incentives, besides the ones issued by the federal government.

 What Are the Challenges to Canada’s Electric Vehicle Target?